golang/website/_content/blog/goroutine-leak-profiles.md

 }
 ```

-Build and run with the experiment enabled:
+Build the program above with the experiment enabled, then run it:

 ```
 $ GOEXPERIMENT=goroutineleakprofile go build -o leaky